Climate Change and UNFCCC

 BirdLife has an active policy and advocacy programme addressing key aspects of the international climate change negotiations, and has been closely following the United Nations Framework Convention on Climate Change (UNFCCC) for many years.

-BirdLife is part of the Climate Action Network, and often contributes to joint position papers for UNFCCC meetings.
+The BirdLife Partnership has been represented by a strong multinational delegation at various COP over the years.
+BirdLife is also part of the Climate Action Network and often contributes to joint position papers for UNFCCC meetings.